Economics at Otago offers a selection of papers at 100-level.

 Have you ever stopped to wonder at how easy it is, given you have the cash or credit, to go out and buy almost anything you want?
 How is it that such a wide range of goods and services are produced in roughly the right amounts, often at surprisingly low cost, and then distributed to the people who want them?
 This paper builds an understanding of how, and how well, our market-oriented economy gets this done.
 We use a variety of simple yet revealing graphical models to study the mechanics of markets and the market system and to evaluate market outcomes.
 We identify factors that can inhibit markets functioning and evaluate public policies used to counteract these inhibitors, both in individual markets and in the macro economy.
 In particular, we study issues around international trade, business strategy, competition policy, the environment, taxation, and cycles in exchange, interest, unemployment and growth rates.

-Builds on the material in BSNS113 (or BSNS104/ECON111), and extends the analysis of market economies and how they work in parts and as a whole, both in New Zealand and international contexts.
-Topics covered include: economic growth, business cycles, labour markets, saving and capital formation, consumer choice, the economics of information, externalities, public goods and the appropriate role of government.
+Continues on from BSNS113, and extends the analysis of predominantly market economies and how they work as a whole, both in New Zealand and international contexts.
+Topics include: economic growth, business cycles, monetary policy and the role of the Reserve Bank, the global financial crisis (GFC), and fiscal policy and the appropriate role of government.

 Economics papers at other levels